AllenInWood/DBHIndoorRouter/README.md

 # TODO:
 1. more upper level service like find nearest restroom.
 2. create roomNo-description pair and store in DB.
-3. show start and destination in front-end.
+3. show start and destination icon in front-end.
+4. add input destination form.